 The resource properties on which the company is actively pursuing its exploration and development activities are all located in Ecuador, South America.
 As a result, the company is subject to certain risks, including currency fluctuations and possible political or economic instability in Ecuador, which may result in the impairment or loss of mineral concessions or other mineral rights, and mineral exploration and mining activities may be affected in varying degrees by political instability and government regulations relating to the mining industry.
 Any changes in regulations or shifts in political attitudes are beyond the control of the company and may adversely affect its business.
 Exploration may be affected in varying degrees by government regulations with respect to restrictions on future exploitation and production, price controls, export controls, foreign exchange controls, income taxes, expropriation of property, environmental legislation and mine and/or site safety.
-While the current political climate in Ecuador is uncertain, the company is confident that the situation will stabilize going forward.
-To alleviate such risk, the company funds its Ecuador operations on an as-needed basis and is pursuing local joint venture partners.
+While Management believes that the current political climate in Ecuador is stable, there can be no certainty that this will continue going forward.
+To alleviate such risk, the company funds its Ecuador operations on an asneeded basis and is pursuing local joint venture partners.
 The company does not presently maintain political risk insurance for its foreign exploration projects.